Since 2022, Volume 77, number 2 all the papers are published in English.

 - The review in the written form is forwarded to the corresponding author with the accompanying statement suggesting status of the paper as: ‘accepted’, ‘accepted after revisions’ or ‘not accepted’.

-Submission of manuscripts For the publication 1 paper copy of printed full text with tables and figures and following attachments must be submitted:
+For the publication 1 paper copy of printed full text with tables and figures and following attachments must be submitted:

 - Cover letter, in which the corresponding author applies for the publication of the paper in the Journal of Hygiene and Public Health (Igiene e Sanità Pubblica).
 The cover letter, signed by the corresponding author, should contain the name of the institution where the author is affiliated, address, phone and fax numbers, e-mail, and scientific degree (title).
 The author is requested to suggest two or three potential reviewers (including their e-mails) from different institutions than the author’s one.